0xPolygon/cdk/docs/da_integration.md

 2. Sequencer calls `PostSequence`
 3. The DA BAckend implementation decides to split the N batches into M chunks, so they fit as good as possible to the size of the DA blobs of the protocol (or other considerations that the protocol may have)
 4. The DA BAckend crafts the `dataAvailabilityMessage`, this is optional but could be used to:
-    - Verify the existance of the data on the DA backend on L1 (this message will be passed down to the DA smart contract, and it could include merkle proofs, ...).
-Realisitcally speaking, we don't expect to be implemented on a first iteration
+    - Verify the existence of the data on the DA backend on L1 (this message will be passed down to the DA smart contract, and it could include merkle proofs, ...).
+Realistically speaking, we don't expect to be implemented on a first iteration
-    - Help the data retrival process, for instance by including the block height or root of the blobs used to store the data.
+    - Help the data retrieval process, for instance by including the block height or root of the blobs used to store the data.
 If many DA blobs are used to store a single sequence, one interesting trick would be to post some metadata in another blob, or the lates used blob, that points to the other used blobs.
-This way only the pointer to the metadata is needed to include into the `dataAvailabilityMessage` (since this message will be posted as part of the calldata, it's interesting to minimize it's size)
+This way only the pointer to the metadata is needed to include in the `dataAvailabilityMessage` (since this message will be posted as part of the calldata, it's interesting to minimize it's size)
 5. The sequencer [posts the sequence on L1](https://github.com/0xPolygonHermez/zkevm-contracts/blob/develop/contracts/v2/consensus/validium/PolygonValidiumEtrog.sol#L85), including the `dataAvailabilityMessage`.
 On that call, [the DA smart contract will be called](https://github.com/0xPolygonHermez/zkevm-contracts/blob/develop/contracts/v2/consensus/validium/PolygonValidiumEtrog.sol#L217).
 This can be used to validate that the DA protocol has been used as expected (optional)
 6. After that happens, any node synchronizing the network will realise of it through an event of the smart contract, and will be able to retrieve the hashes of each batch and the `dataAvailabilityMessage`
 7. And so it will be able to call `GetSequence(hashes common.Hash, dataAvailabilityMessage []byte)` to the DA Backend